christianHei/no-circula/README.md

 ## DataBase PostgreSQL version 12
-Download the project and modify the file application.yml Change ddl-auto: none to ddl-auto create to generate to database.
+Download the project and modify the file application.yml Change ddl-auto: none to ddl-auto: create to generate to database.

-Run `NoCirculaApplication.java` the restore ddl-auto: none
+Run `NoCirculaApplication.java`.
+Then restore ddl-auto: none

 ## Development server Spring Boot